Devi R. Gnyawali

 - Pamplin Excellence in Teaching Award and Warren Holtzman Outstanding Educator Award Pamplin College of Business, Virginia Tech (2010, 2004)

-Dr. Devi R. Gnyawali is the Department Head, and R. B. Pamplin Professor of Management in the Department of Management, Pamplin College of Business, Virginia Tech.
+Dr. Devi R. Gnyawali is the Department Head and R. B. Pamplin Professor of Management in the Department of Management, Pamplin College of Business, Virginia Tech.
+He also serves as a member of the International Advisory Board at the Umea School of Business and Economics in Sweden.
 He got his Ph.D. from the University of Pittsburgh.
-He also serves as a member of the International Advisory Board and is a Visiting Research Professor at the Umea School of Business and Economics in Sweden.

 Dr. Gnyawali’s research seeks to understand how firms learn, innovate, and create competitive advantages through competition, cooperation, and co-opetition (simultaneous pursuit of competition and cooperation).
-His research has investigated how firms acquire external resources possessed by their alliance partners, how they develop internal resources such as technology and shared knowledge, and how they leverage external and internal resources to become better competitors, to innovate, and to create competitive advantages.
-His current research examines why and how firms simultaneously compete and collaborate with each other (or engage in co-opetition) and what the implications are of such co-opetition.
-His research has been published in premier business journals and has won awards from national and international conferences and journals.
-His research team includes authors from many countries in USA, Europe, and Asia.
-His research has been published in premier journals such as Academy of Management Review, Academy of Management Journal, Information Systems Research, Journal of Management, Journal of Management Studies, Research Policy, British Journal of Management, and Entrepreneurship Theory and Practice.
+His current research focuses on two core areas: (a) Why and how firms engage in co-opetition and what are the implications of co-opetition?
+And (b) How firms acquire external resources possessed by their alliance partners, how they develop internal resources such as technology and shared knowledge, and how they leverage external and internal resources to become better competitors, to innovate, and to create competitive advantages?
+His research has been published in premier journals, including Academy of Management Review, Academy of Management Journal, Information Systems Research, Journal of Management, Journal of Management Studies, Research Policy, British Journal of Management, and Entrepreneurship Theory and Practice.

-Dr. Gnyawali is an Associate Editor of Journal of Management (one of the top journals in management) and currently serves on the Editorial Board of another premier journal Academy of Management Review.
+Dr. Gnyawali recently completed his term as the Associate Editor of Journal of Management, which is one of the top journals in management.
+He also served for ten years on the Editorial Board of another premier journal Academy of Management Review.
 He has organized international conferences and delivered keynote speeches at such conferences, serves as a reviewer for several premier journals and national/international conferences, and has received awards for Best Paper and Best Reviewer.
-At Virginia Tech, Dr. Gnyawali serves on several committees at the university, college, and departmental levels.

-Dr. Gnyawali’s primary areas of teaching are strategic management, management of technology and innovation, entrepreneurship, and international management and has taught to undergraduate, MBA, PMBA, EMBA, and Ph.D. students and has received awards for teaching excellence.
-He has taken several groups of students to Asia (Japan, Hong Kong, South Korea, and China) for many years.
-The student groups in his study abroad programs have visited many world-class companies.
+Dr. Gnyawali’s primary areas of teaching are strategic management, management of technology and innovation, entrepreneurship, and international management.
+He has taught to undergraduate, MBA, PMBA, EMBA, and Ph.D. students and has received awards for teaching excellence.
+He has taken several groups of students to Asia (Japan, Hong Kong, South Korea, and China) for many years and recently took students to Cuba for study abroad.
 Dr. Gnyawali has many years of international experience and has traveled extensively.
 He has managed business consulting service organizations, and served as a consultant for government and non-government organizations in several countries including Germany, Singapore, Thailand, Indonesia, Philippines, Malawi, and Nepal.
 He has helped several organizations to plan and implement entrepreneurship development programs and trained trainers and entrepreneurs worldwide.
 He has also trained and consulted on various aspects of strategic management.